shanexu/light-polybar-windows/README.md

 # Script: light-polybar-windows

-A [Polybar](https://github.com/jaagr/polybar) script forked from the original [polybar-windows](https://github.com/aroma1994/polybar-windows) that shows opened and minimized windows on your current display (if there's an active window it's underlined in the **default decorated version** or marked by **#** in the simple version).
+A [Polybar](https://github.com/jaagr/polybar) script from [polybar-windows](https://github.com/aroma1994/polybar-windows) repository that shows opened and minimized windows on your current display (if there's an active window it's underlined in the **default decorated version** or marked by **#** in the simple version).

 - *Left-click* on any window title to **activate** that window (expands minimized) or to **minimize** it if it is already active.
 - *Right-click* on a title to **close** the corresponding window.

-This fork makes the script update the plugin only when something happens, this reduces both the processing power consumption and the amount of processes being run over time.

 ## Screenshots